-Total compensation is linked to a combination of the achievement of operational and strategic targets, and total returns compared to other public retailers and high dividend yield companies.
-The executive compensation philosophy is to provide a reasonable level of annual salary commensurate with the responsibilities of the executive, with all other compensation elements except benefits, based on performance.
-The mix of incentive awards is aligned to the planning horizon associated with the executive's role.
-The following charts illustrate what portion of each NEO's target compensation is "at risk" or performance based.
+Total compensation is linked to the achievement of operational and strategic targets, and total shareholder returns compared to other public retailers and high dividend yield companies.
+The executive compensation philosophy is to provide a reasonable level of annual salary commensurate with the responsibilities of the executive, with all other compensation elements except benefits, subject to performance.

+The following charts illustrate the portion of each NEO's target compensation that is "at risk", contingent on performance.

-Compensation planning in the context of the short-term or annual incentive ("STIP") is integrated with the annual business planning and budgeting process, and 100% of this award is "at risk" if corporate performance is not met for the year.
-Annual corporate performance, business unit performance and individual performance targets for executives are set based on the overall strategic plan and business priorities for the year.
-If the executive does not meet at least 90% of his or her performance target for the year, the executive does not receive any payment under the STIP.
-In addition, if the corporate performance achieved is less than 80% of target for the year, the Board retains the discretion to not pay any award, even if business unit and individual performance targets were achieved by the executive for that year.
-See "ELEMENTS OF 2021 EXECUTIVE COMPENSATION - SHORT TERM INCENTIVE PLAN" found on pages 59 and 60 of this Circular for more details on the short-term incentive plan.
+Compensation planning for short-term incentives ("STIP") is integrated with the annual business planning and budgeting process.
+STIP awards are 100% "at risk" and can payout at 0% if corporate performance is not met for the year.
+Annual corporate performance, business unit performance and individual performance targets for executives are set based on the overall strategic plan and business priorities.
+If an executive does not meet at least 85% of the performance target, no payouts are provided under the STIP.
+In addition, if the corporate performance achieved is less than 80% of target, the Board retains the discretion to not pay any award, even if business unit and individual performance targets were achieved by the executive for that year.
+See "ELEMENTS OF 2022 EXECUTIVE COMPENSATION - SHORT TERM INCENTIVE PLAN" starting on page 60 of this Circular for more details on the STIP.